Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-going in yards/hour?
+were you going in meters/hour?

 Solution